PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 :: allot ( u -- ) \ Allocate space in the target dictionary by filling in zeros.
 Can be a negative value.

-:: ; End a word definition
+:: ; End a word definition.
+Checks for empty definitions, and manages tail call recursion.

 :: jmp ( "name" -- )  Add jump opcode to destination label
 :: jz  ( "name" -- ) Add conditional opcode to destination label